Skip to content

 Espresso + milk drinks V60 or batch filter Grilled ham and cheese Cookies that rotate week to week Avocado toast

 Food is a real part of the stop rather than an afterthought.
 Cookies come up constantly, especially the darker, saltier house versions and the vegan rotation, while grilled sandwiches, warm croissants, and avocado toast give the room enough range for breakfast or a light lunch.
 It still reads as a coffee bar rather than a brunch place, but the bake case is clearly part of why people return.
+The menu is short enough to stay legible and broad enough to make a repeat visit worthwhile.

 The feel

 Almost every description of Santa Kafeina lands on the same combination: small, cosy, plant-filled, and better for a sharp pause than a sprawling work session.
 That sounds right.
 The room looks built for counter time, window seats, and quick catch-ups, with enough warmth from the staff to keep the compact footprint feeling neighbourly rather than cramped.
 If you like cafes that still feel slightly under the radar, this is exactly the kind of Chamberi address worth protecting.
+It is small, but it does not feel like a compromise.

 Santa Kafeina is on the shortlist because it offers a cleaner version of what many people want from Madrid coffee right now: high standards, a local crowd, strong house baking, and a room that does not need a huge brand story behind it.
 If you want a polished specialty stop outside the tourist core, especially in Trafalgar or around Iglesia, this is an easy place to prioritise.
+It is a small room with a clear rhythm and enough warmth to make it stick.

 At a glance